A nonparametric test of spherical symmetry applicable to high dimensional data: Simulation studies

-In this section, we investigate the empirical performance of our test.
-First, we study its finite sample level properties and then compare its empirical power with the tests based on optimal transport \citep[][]{huang2023multivariate}, density functions \citep[][]{diks1999} and projection pursuit technique \citep[][]{fang1993}.
+In this section, we investigate the empirical performance of the proposed test.
+First, we study its finite sample level property and then compare its empirical power with the tests based on optimal transport \citep[][]{huang2023multivariate}, Monte Carlo method \citep[][]{diks1999} and projection pursuit technique \citep[][]{fang1993}.
 Henceforth, we refer to these tests as the OT test, the DT test and the PP test respectively.
 Throughout this article, all tests are considered to have 5\% nominal level.
 The OT test is distribution-free and the PP test is asymptotically distribution-free.
-Following the suggestion of the authors, for these two test we use the cut-offs based on the asymptotic distributions of their test statistics.
-Our test and the DT test are calibrated using the resampling method, where the cut-off is computed based on 500 iterations.
+Following the suggestion of the authors, for these two tests we use the cut-offs based on the asymptotic distributions of the corresponding test statistics.
+Our test and the DT test are calibrated using the resampling method, where the cut-offs are computed based on 500 iterations.
 Each experiment is repeated 1000 times to estimate the power of a test by the proportion of times it rejects $H_0$.
+The R codes of all tests are available in the supplementary material.